Automotive aerodynamics: Strategies for reducing drag

-Roof rack

-A roof rack is a common trait on many SUV and station wagon vehicles.
-While roof racks are very useful in carrying extra storage on a vehicle, they also increase the frontal area of the vehicle and increase the drag coefficient.
-This is because the air flows over the top of the vehicle, following the smooth lines of the hood and windshield, then collides with the roof rack and causes turbulence.
-The removal of this part has led to increases in fuel efficiency in several studies.

-Mud flaps

-Mudflaps are now rarely specified as standard on production cars as they interfere with the clean airflow around the vehicle.
-For larger vehicles such as trucks, mud flaps are still important for their control of spray, and in 2001 a new version of the mud flap was introduced that has been shown to create significantly less aerodynamic drag than standard mud flaps.

-Rear spoiler
+Spoilers

 A rear spoiler usually comes standard in most sports vehicles and resembles the shape of a raised wing in the rear of the vehicle.
 The main purpose of a rear spoiler in a vehicle's design is to counteract lift, thereby increasing stability at higher speeds.
 In order to achieve the lowest possible drag, air must flow around the streamlined body of the vehicle without coming into contact with any areas of possible turbulence.
 A rear spoiler design that stands off the rear deck lid will increase downforce, reducing lift at high speeds while incurring a drag penalty.
 Flat spoilers, possibly angled slightly downward may reduce turbulence and thereby reduce the coefficient of drag.
 Some cars now feature automatically adjustable rear spoilers, so at lower speed the effect on drag is reduced when the benefits of reduced lift are not required.

-Side mirrors
+Mirrors

 Side mirrors both increase the frontal area of the vehicle and increase the coefficient of drag since they protrude from the side of the vehicle.
 In order to decrease the impact that side mirrors have on the drag of the vehicle the side mirrors can be replaced with smaller mirrors or mirrors with a different shape.
 Several concept cars of the 2010s are replacing mirrors with tiny cameras but this option is not common for production cars because most countries require side mirrors.
 One of the first production passenger automobiles to swap out mirrors for cameras was the Honda e, and in this case the cameras are claimed by Honda to have decreased aerodynamic drag by "around 90% compared to conventional door mirrors" which contributed to an approximately 3.8% reduction in drag for the entire vehicle.
 It is estimated that two side mirrors are responsible for 2 to 7% of the total aerodynamic drag of a motor vehicle, and that removing them could improve fuel economy by 1.5–2 miles per US gallon.